 Can You Trust the Results of Regrowz?

-A private research company, Princeton Consumer Research (PCR), conducted a study last year to test the effectiveness of Regrowz, a hair care product that bills itself as a solution for hair loss.
-The makers of the product claim the patients that used Regrowz have a 100% success rate in growing hair.
-They even offer a money back guarantee that is valid as long as the patient continues using the product for six months and the person takes photographs of the balding area every four weeks that are date-stamped.
+Last year, Princeton Consumer Research (a private research company), conducted a study to test the effectiveness of Regrowz.
+This is a hair care product that bills itself as a hair loss solution.
+The makers of the product claim patients that have used Regrowz have enjoyed a 100% success rate in hair regrowth.
+They are even offering a money back guarantee that is valid as long as the patient continues using the product for six months.
+In addition, the person using the product will need to take date-stamped photographs of the balding area every four weeks.

 How the Study Was Conducted

-According to David Chandler, the lead scientist at PCR, fifty men were recruited for a study that lasted three months.
-The study group was split into three groups of roughly equal size:
+According to David Chandler, the lead scientist at Princeton Consumer Research, fifty men were recruited for a study that lasted three months.
+The fifty participants in the study group were split into three groups of roughly equal size:

 - A third of the group was given Regrowz